 Following his graduation in 1970, Gardner was a desk assistant, writer and producer for all-news WINS Radio in New York.
 In 1972, Gardner joined WFAS Radio in White Plains, New York as a reporter.
 Shortly after arriving at the station, Gardner was appointed News Director.

 In 1974, WKBW-TV offered him a job as a news reporter in Buffalo.
 Within six months, Gardner added the role of weekend anchor and substitute weekday anchor to his duties.
-As a very young and still very green anchorman, Gardner was pressed into his first "big" story when the station's veteran anchorman was on vacation, and Richard Nixon resigned the presidency.
+As a very young and still green anchorman, Gardner was pressed into his first "big" story when the station's veteran anchorman was on vacation, and Richard Nixon resigned the presidency.
 In January of 1976, Gardner launched WKBW's noon news broadcast, which immediately became the highest rated noon newscast in the market.
 Gardner joined WPVI-TV in Philadelphia on June 1st, 1976 as a reporter and anchor of the Noon News.
 He became the station's anchor of the 5:30pm news in November of 1976.
 On May 11, 1977, Gardner assumed his current position of anchor of Action News at 6pm and 11pm.

 Gardner has won numerous awards, but like his colleagues at Action News, he is much prouder of the special relationship he and his co-workers have established with the viewers of the Philadelphia region.
 Gardner feels his "awards panel" is made up of the millions of viewers who regularly rely on Action News for information about their neighborhoods, their communities, the region, the country and the world.
 Gardner and his colleagues have always understood that for a particular viewer, a controversy involving local school board policy may be just as important, or even more so, than a major "world wide" story that will grab the big headlines.